rcarrata/rcarrata.github.io/_posts/2019-08-22-ocp4_renew_automatically_certificates.md

 To set up a basic ACME issuer, you should create a new Issuer or ClusterIssuer resource.

-But first of all, cert-manager requires an IAM Policy that must to be defined.
+But first of all, cert-manager requires an IAM Policy that must be defined.

-* First generate an IAM policy with the permissions related below:
+* First, generate an IAM policy with the permissions listed below:

 ```
 # aws iam list-policies | grep acme